saizo80/Checkbook/README.md

 ### Network.cfg:
 This is where you will store the IP address, port, username, password, and appropriate file paths for connecting to your server.
 On the very first line of the network.cfg file you will have all that it required for connecting to the server.
 It will be the IP, port, username, and password all separated by commas with **no spaces**.
 The port number can be a custom port, whatever you use for connecting via ssh.
 If you do not use a custom port, use 22 in the file as that is the default port for ssh.

-The second line will be the file path to the transactions.txt file and the third line will be the file path to the budgets.txt file.
+The second line will be the file path to the transactions.txt file, the third line will be the file path to the budgets.txt file, and the fourth line will be the file path to the folder you want to use to store the old transactions files when the month changes.

 ```
 10.0.0.0,22,username,password
 /home/server/path/to/transactions.txt
 /home/server/path/to/budgets.txt
+/home/server/path/to/old_transactions/
 ```

 If you instead **do not want to use the networking** these following steps must be followed exactly.